maziac/nex-fileviewer/README.md

 ![](assets/usage.gif)

-Alternatively you can open a SNA file via "Open With...":
+Alternatively you can open a NEX file via "Open With...":

 ![](assets/usage-open-with.gif)

-When hovering over a value or register name you will get additional info like the offset or the value in decimal:
+When hovering over a value you can get additional info like the offset or the value in decimal:

 ![](assets/hovering.gif)